alexcapstick/unreliable-sources/README.md

 ## Requirements

-This code was tested with Python 3.11.5 and the required python packages are located in the `requirements.txt` file.
+This code was tested with **Python 3.11.5 and Pip 24.0**.
+The required python packages are located in the `requirements.txt` file.
 To install them, run:

 ``` bash
 pip install -r requirements.txt